Best Drink for Sauna: What To Drink Before, During & After

 Choose one of these herbal teas to start your self-care session.
 Each provides hydration and specific health benefits:

-๐Ÿ”น Lemongrass tea: Helps with fluid balance and supports digestion.
-Like green tea and aloe vera, it provides antioxidants that protect cells.
+๐Ÿ”น Lemongrass tea: Aids fluid balance and digestion.
+Along with green tea and aloe vera, it delivers antioxidants that protect cells.

 ๐Ÿ”น Fennel tea: Supplies electrolytes for hydration and eases digestive discomfort and bloating.